Preeclampsia During Pregnancy: Your Questions Answered

 Who is most at risk?

-Other risk factors include chronic health conditions such as hypertension (high blood pressure), heart disease, obesity, diabetes, and kidney disease.
+Other risk factors include chronic health conditions such as hypertension (high blood pressure), heart disease, obesity, diabetes, kidney disease, and certain autoimmune conditions, including lupus.

-Black and Latina women also are disproportionately affected by preeclampsia.
+Black and Latina women also are disproportionately affected.
 Unfortunately, we don’t know if that’s related to a genetic predisposition, underlying medical issues, or poor access to care.
 The reasons are still unclear.
+Black women have higher rates of pregnancy complications and maternal deaths overall, and this includes preeclampsia and eclampsia.

-Preeclampsia usually occurs after 20 weeks of pregnancy—in the second or third trimester.
-It can also occur in the days or weeks after childbirth, though that’s less common.
+Both conditions usually occur after 20 weeks of pregnancy—in the second or third trimester.
+They can also occur in the days or weeks after childbirth.

 How is it treated?

 As soon as preeclampsia is diagnosed, mom and baby are very closely monitored.
-Once preeclampsia occurs, it cannot be reversed.
-The only real “cure” is to deliver the baby and placenta as safely as possible.
-Certain medications to reduce blood pressure may help prolong a pregnancy, but in some cases the baby must be delivered immediately to save either the mom’s or baby’s life.
+Once preeclampsia or eclampsia occurs, it cannot be reversed.
+The only real “cure” is to deliver the baby and placenta as safely as possible and at the right time.
+For preeclampsia, certain medications to reduce blood pressure may help prolong a pregnancy, but in some cases the baby must be delivered immediately to save either the mom’s or baby’s life.

-For severe cases, mothers are often kept in the hospital so they can be monitored.
-They may receive an IV medicine called magnesium sulfate to reduce the risk of stroke and seizure.
+For severe preeclampsia cases, mothers are often kept in the hospital so they and their unborn babies can be monitored.
+They may receive an IV medicine called magnesium sulfate to reduce the risk of stroke and seizures.
+For those with eclampsia, once the mom is stabilized, delivery is recommended.

 Can it cause future health problems?

-While we don’t have a way to prevent preeclampsia yet, taking a low-dose aspirin once a day during pregnancy may reduce the risk of preeclampsia for those who are high-risk; ask your doctor.
+While we don’t have a way to prevent preeclampsia yet, taking a low-dose aspirin (also known as a “baby aspirin”) once a day during pregnancy may reduce the risk of preeclampsia for those who are high-risk; ask your doctor.
+Managing preeclampsia closely with your OB-GYN and attending all of your prenatal appointments can reduce the risk of preeclampsia escalating into eclampsia.

 Whitney A. Booker, M.D., is a maternal-fetal medicine expert at NewYork-Presbyterian/Columbia University Irving Medical Center and an assistant professor of Obstetrics and Gynecology at Columbia University Vagelos College of Physicians and Surgeons.
 Dr. Booker treats people in all stages of their pregnancy.
 She has many areas of expertise including heart disease in pregnancy, high-risk pregnancy, medical complications in pregnancy, and pre-term birth prevention.